Reviewing Knoll (NYSE:KNL) & Koala (NYSE:KARE)

-Knoll (NYSE:KNL) and Koala (OTCMKTS:KARE) are both business services companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their profitability, risk, institutional ownership, valuation, dividends, analyst recommendations and earnings.
+Knoll (NYSE:KNL) and Koala (OTCMKTS:KARE) are both business services companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their risk, institutional ownership, valuation, profitability, earnings, analyst recommendations and dividends.

-This is a breakdown of recent ratings and recommmendations for Knoll and Koala, as provided by MarketBeat.com.

 Earnings & Valuation

-This table compares Knoll and Koala’s revenue, earnings per share and valuation.
+This table compares Knoll and Koala’s gross revenue, earnings per share and valuation.

 |Gross Revenue